Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/01-genomics-with-R-&-bioconductor-I.md

-- PERHAPS CHANGE THIS SECTION TO INTRODUCE RSUBREAD FIRST, FOR WORKING WITH FASTWQ DATA BRIEFLY AND COUNTING READS TO GENERATE A COUNT MATRIX THAT COULD BE ANALYZED IN A NUMBER OF WAYS
+- PERHAPS CHANGE THIS SECTION TO INTRODUCE RSUBREAD FIRST,

-- ACTUALLY MAYBE NEED A SECTION ON PEAK CALLING BEFORE QUANTIFICATION, BECASE YOU NEED TH PEAKS FOR CHIP Quantification

-- SO MAYBE A SECTION ON PEAK CALLING AND QUANTIFICATION WHICH PERHAPS INCLUDES SOME OF MY DESCRIPTIONS OF RUN LENGTH ENDOCING, BIGWIGS AND BED FILES FROM BIOCONDUCTOR PART 1